Sadiya: Chutia Resistance

+17th-century Frontier

+During the reign of Jayadhwaj Singha, Miri villages that indulged in lawless activities were suppressed in 1665.
+Also, several Miri villages were reduced by Gadadhar Singha in 1683.
+In 1697, a great earthquake devastated Sadiya, in which many hills crumbled down.
+These events may, however, have referred to the broader historical region of Sadiya, which included other areas such as Dhemaji.
+Paleoseismological evidence associates the 1697 event with surface rupture along the eastern Himalayan front near Himebasti, located at the exit of the Subansiri River, approximately 130 km west of Pasighat, rather than locating its origin at the modern-day Sadiya region itself.
+In Ahom usage, moreover, Miri groups associated with the former Sadiya state were known as Sadiyal Miris, indicating that “Sadiya” could also carry a broader political or regional meaning.

+Khamti Ascendancy

 In 1799, the Khamtis in league with the Phakials, Miris, Mishmis, Muluks, Khanghak, Pani Naras and Abors, created disturbance in Sadiya but were suppressed with harsh measures by Purnananda Burhagohain and were widely dispersed.
-Khamtis after their suppression in 1799 remained subdued for a time.
+Khamtis, after their suppression in 1799, remained subdued for a time.

-During the Burmese invasion the Phakials which included Tai Khamti, Tai Khamyang, Tai Phakial, Tai Turung, Tai Aiton were asked by the Burmese army to return to Mogaung in Burma.
+During the Burmese invasion the Phakials, which included Tai Khamti, Tai Khamyang, Tai Phakial, Tai Turung, Tai Aiton were asked by the Burmese army to return to Mogaung in Burma.
 The Khamtis in allegiance with Singphos, ousted the last Sadiya Khowa Gohain, Govinda Gohain in 1810–11.
 From 1811, the Khamti chief Chao Salan Gohain became the new Sadiya-Khowa Gohain and later assisted in the Burmese invasion of Assam and in 1835 when Chao Salan Gohain died, Chao Rang Pha succeeded the Sadiya-Khowa Gohainship till its annexation by the British in 1839.
-British after their occupation of Assam in 1825, found that the Sadiya tract was entirely under Khamti control.
+The British after their occupation of Assam in 1825, found that the Sadiya tract was entirely under Khamti control.